Recommended hardware

 More information is available in the detector docs

-Inference speeds vary greatly depending on the CPU, GPU, or VPU used, some known examples are below:
+Inference speeds vary greatly depending on the CPU or GPU used, some known examples of GPU inference times are below:

 TensorRT - Nvidia GPU